MassTransit/MassTransit/doc/source/overview/keyideas.rst

 Address
 """""""

 In MassTransit, a URI is used as an address to an endpoint.
 The elements of the URI are used to determine the proper transport, server, port, and queue name of the actual endpoint.
-For example, an MSMQ endpoint on the local machine named "my_queue" would have the address shown below.
+For example, a RabbitMQ endpoint on the local machine named "my_queue" would have the address shown below.

-    ``msmq://localhost/my_queue``

-A RabbitMQ queue on a remote server may be listed as below.

-    ``rabbitmq://user:password@remote_server/my_queue``
+    ``rabbitmq://localhost/my_queue``